Originally scheduled for May, the 2021 edition of this popular craft beer festival moves to Printworks London.

-Truman brewery is no stranger to hosting big parties like this one—and they’re pulling out all the stops to make sure everything is perfect for this debut festival.
-That means beers from over 150 of the world’s most acclaimed brewers, along with music, entertainment and food.
+You can expect beers from over 150 of the world’s most acclaimed brewers, along with music, entertainment and food.
 On the off chance you’re attending a beer festival and don’t like beer, you’ll also find spirits, cider, wine and soft drinks aplenty.
-Music highlights announced so far include DJ Artwork, Greg Wilson and festival favourites Old Dirty Brasstards.
+Music highlights from previous events included DJ Artwork, Greg Wilson and festival favourites Old Dirty Brasstards.

 Food at BrewLDN

 While the food line-up is yet to be announced, you can expect to see all the usual upmarket festival treats.
 Based on previous events and festivals in this space, we’re expecting gourmet street food.
 Think along the lines of American-style bbq, bao buns, pizza and wraps—to name just a few.